How to Make Homemade Ice Cream Without an Ice Cream Maker

 The Best Homemade Ice Cream Makers to Buy

 If you’re making ice cream regularly, it’ll be worth it to pick up an ice cream maker.
 These machines were recommended by our Test Kitchen experts, so you know they’re worth their price tag.
-Here are some more ice cream products you’ll want to add to your cart, too.
+Here are some more ice cream products and tools you’ll want to add to your cart, too.

 - The Cuisinart ICE-70 ice cream maker comes with three pre-programmed settings that will perfectly spin ice cream, gelato and sorbet.
 If you prefer your ice cream a bit more solid, or softer, the spin times can be adjusted with the push of a button.